Pushing productivity to the limit: high speed machining of brasses

 The data showed that normal tool wear when running 6 times faster than traditional limits.
 These results indicate that pushing speed and feed limits has no negative effect on tooling and a positive impact on productivity.
 The CDA paper “High Speed Machining of Brass: A New Benchmark in Productivity” provides specific data on the test results.

-Chase Brass produces ECO BRASS, which is a lead-free alloy with high conventional screw machine and CNC machinability ratings.
+Wieland Chase produces ECO BRASS, which is a lead-free alloy with high conventional screw machine and CNC machinability ratings.
 We were pleased to find that this study shows that the machinability gap between the leaded and lead-free brass decreases when processing the materials at higher speeds, removing another barrier to entry for use of lead-free brass.
 Conducting this type of speed testing on existing equipment will help determine possible ROI improvements generated in any plant with this alloy.

 To assist you with this analysis, the Makino white paper “HIGH-PERFORMANCE MACHINING CENTER ROI: HOW TO DETERMINE A MACHINE’S TRUE VALUE” walks through the questions required to compare current versus newer equipment.
 Using the results, you’ll be able to review the capabilities of your current plant and compare it to advancements in the machinery available now in the marketplace.